pahrialms-tech/integrate-openstack-kube/openstack/install-openstack-with-octavia.md

-# Install Openstack Ussuri with octavia
+# Install Openstack Ussuri and Octavia with Kolla-Ansible
-After all the [preparations](https://github.com/pahrialms-tech/integrate-openstack-kube/blob/main/openstack/preparation.md) are complete, now we try to install the multi-node OpenStack cluster with Kolla-ansible according to the existing topology
+After all the [preparations](https://github.com/pahrialms-tech/integrate-openstack-kube/blob/main/openstack/preparation.md) are complete, now we try to install the multi-node OpenStack cluster with Kolla-ansible according to the existing topology.

+**Via Kolla-Ansible, Still Difficult**, Setting up Octavia has been an ordeal, and deserves its own page.
+There are many issues with the default installation not explained in docs, not captured in Ansible, and some misdocumented things, also.So that **you must be carefull !!**.

-Run command below only on the controller node
+Run command below **only on the controller node**

 ### 1. Update repository
 ```